danielsz/Palimpsest/README.md

 You are able to:

 - Reassign key bindings.
-- Change the location where text is moved (default is bottom).
 - Define your preferred suffix for the *trash* (or *draft*) file.
 - Define a string or character prefix that will gets inserted alongside the text you're moving.